amgarton47/CS62data-structures/tools/README.md

        of these (for point deductions) but then fix them so that testing can continue.

+       If there were compliation errors, you might want to edit the stuff in comple_error.json into the affected .autos files.

     5. use the merge(socres.py program to transfer the .autos results from the autograder into more complete per-submission .json files.